IvanPinezhaninov/async_promise/README.md

   std::cout << result << std::endl;
 ```

 The `all_settled` method accepts an iterable of functions.
 Each function asynchronously processes the return value of the previous function.
-When all functions have completed, the method will return an iterable with a special settled object that contains either a result or an error of functions in the same order as the functions in the incoming iterable.
+When all functions have completed, the method will return an iterable with a special `settled` object that contains either a result or an error of functions in the same order as the functions in the incoming iterable
 ```cpp
 std::vector<int(*)(int)> funcs
 {